MarcToussaint/rai-maintenance/help/doxygen.md

 * In the Wizard tab, section Output, un-mark `LaTeX`
 * In the Wizard tab, section Diagrams, mark `No diagrams`
 * In the Run tab, `Run Doxygen` and `Show HTML output`
-* I recomment having looking at Namespaces->rai as the starting page for browing the API
+* I recomment looking at Namespaces->rai as the starting page for browing the API